Medically reviewed by Drugs.com. Last updated on Aug 9, 2023.

-A Whipple procedure — also known as a pancreaticoduodenectomy — is a complex operation to remove the head of the pancreas, the first part of the small intestine (duodenum), the gallbladder and the bile duct.
+The Whipple procedure is an operation to treat tumors and other conditions in the pancreas, small intestine and bile ducts.
+It involves removing the head of the pancreas, the first part of the small intestine, the gallbladder and the bile duct.

 Why it's done

-- Pancreatic cancer
+- Pancreatic cancer.

-- Pancreatic cysts
+- Pancreatic cysts.

-- Pancreatic tumors
+- Pancreatic tumors.

-- Ampullary cancer
+- Ampullary cancer.

-- Bile duct cancer
+- Bile duct cancer, also called cholangiocarcinoma.

-- Neuroendocrine tumors
+- Neuroendocrine tumors.

-- Trauma to the pancreas or small intestine
+- Trauma to the pancreas or small intestine.

 How you prepare

-A Whipple procedure may be done in various ways:
+The Whipple procedure might be done as:

 - Laparoscopic surgery.
-During laparoscopic surgery, the surgeon makes several smaller incisions in your abdomen and inserts special instruments, including a camera that transmits video to a monitor in the operating room.
-The surgeon watches the monitor to guide the surgical tools in performing the Whipple procedure.
-Laparoscopic surgery is a type of minimally invasive surgery.
+This surgery also is called minimally invasive surgery.
+The surgeon makes several smaller cuts in the belly and puts special tools through them.
+The tools include a camera that sends video to a monitor in the operating room.
+The surgeon watches the monitor to guide the surgical tools in doing the Whipple procedure.

 What you can expect